Electric Bill Hacks: 25 Clever Tricks to Cut Costs and Boost Efficiency at Home

 9. Dryer Balls and Line-Drying Clothes

-Even partially drying heavy fabrics outside before finishing them in the dryer can save energy and money.
+Even drying heavy stuff like towels halfway on a line before finishing in the dryer can save a decent chunk of energy (and money).

 10. Turn Down the Brightness on Your Screens